 - Tip: Join the Hyatt Gold Passport global loyalty program and start earning free nights at Hyatt hotels worldwide.
 Learn More

-Situated about 10 minutes’ drive from Tribhuvan International Airport, 5-star hotel Hyatt Regency overlooks the world famous Boudhanath Stupa, a UNESCO world heritage site which is reachable in just 7 minutes’ walk.
-It was opened on 27 September 2000 and inaugurated by His Late Majesty, King Birendra Bir Bikram Shahdev and is built on 37 acres of land.
+Situated about 10 minutes drive from Tribhuvan International Airport, the 5-star hotel Hyatt Regency overlooks the world-famous Boudhanath Stupa, a UNESCO world heritage site that is reachable in just 7 minutes walk.
+It was opened on 27 September 2000 and inaugurated by His Late Majesty, King Birendra Bir Bikram Shahdev, and is built on 37 acres of land.